Polymer/polymer-decorators/README.md

 ```

 ### What are the performance costs?
-The additional JavaScript served for this library is approximately 2 KB gzipped.
+The additional JavaScript served for this library is approximately 2KB gzipped
-Benchmarks are not currently available, but we expect minor performance costs.
+(0.6KB minified + gzipped).
+Benchmarks are not currently available, but we
-The library generally works by building standard Polymer property definitions at
+expect minor performance costs.
+The library generally works by building standard
-element definition time, so performance costs should be seen at application
+Polymer property definitions at element definition time, so performance costs
-startup.
+should be seen at application startup.

 ### Does it work with previous versions of Polymer?
 An earlier version of this library can be used with Polymer 2.0, and installed